 And what is the most important thing you want to say to young people?

 “The most important thing is to find yourself and never lose your interest in living.”

 Interview with Natalja Pintjuk, the wife of Ales Bialiatski

 Family members are strongly effected when an activist is imprisoned.
-See the interview with Natalja Pintjuk, the wife of Ales Bialiatski, which was recorded during his imprisonment.
+Read an interview with Natalja Pintjuk, the wife of Ales Bialiatski, which was recorded during his imprisonment.

 Viasna Human Rights Center

 The Viasna Human Rights Center is an NGO founded in 1996 by the democratic opposition in Belarus.
 Initially, Viasna was an organisation that could provide support for those who had been arrested in connection with the demonstrations of 1996, and their family members.